tomedunn/the-finished-book/_monsters/monster-baseline-stats/baseline-monster-stats.md

 Finally, let's look at monster saving throw bonuses (SB).
 This one is a bit trickier than the rest we've covered so far because the DMG doesn't give any target values we can compare against.
 However, we can get around this by converting the target AC values in the DMG into their equivalent SB values using the following conversion, $$\SB = \AC - 14$$, taken from my post [Effective Hit Points and Damage]({{ site.data.page-links.effective-hp-and-damage.path }}#saving-throw-bonus-scaling).

-This, along with average SB values for published monsters, is shown in Fig. [9](#fig:sb-vs-cr){: .fig-ref} (below).
+This, along with average SB values for published monsters, is shown in Fig. \figref{fig:sb-vs-cr} (below).
 These averages represent the average across all six saving throws, in addition to within each CR.
 Since monster saving throw bonuses already include adjustments based on proficiency, the only major factor we need to account for is for the Magic Resistance trait, which I've counted as a +4 SB adjustment.
 This is twice what the DMG gives when applied to AC but will drop to an overall adjustment of +2 when averaging between a monster's AC and SB values.

 <figure id="fig:sb-vs-cr">
     {% include_relative fig-sb-vs-cr-small.html %}
     {% include_relative fig-sb-vs-cr-large.html %}
-    <figcaption>Figure 9: Shows average (mean) AC for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
+    <figcaption>Shows average (mean) AC for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
 </figure>

 Both the adjusted and unadjusted SB values are noticeably higher than the converted AC targets.
-This isn't surprising, since the adjusted AC values shown if Fig. [8](#fig:ac-vs-cr){: .fig-ref} were higher as well, due to adjustments that impact monster saving throws.
-In fact, if we convert the adjusted SB values shown in Fig. [9](#fig:sb-vs-cr){: .fig-ref} into their equivalent AC values, $$\AC = \SB + 14$$, and average between them and the unadjusted AC values shown in Fig. [8](#fig:ac-vs-cr){: .fig-ref}, we find the two are incredibly close to one another, as shown in Fig. [10](#fig:adj-ac-vs-cr){: .fig-ref} (below).
+This isn't surprising, since the adjusted AC values shown if Fig. \figref{fig:ac-vs-cr} were higher as well, due to adjustments that impact monster saving throws.
+In fact, if we convert the adjusted SB values shown in Fig. \figref{fig:sb-vs-cr} into their equivalent AC values, $$\AC = \SB + 14$$, and average between them and the unadjusted AC values shown in Fig. \figref{fig:ac-vs-cr}, we find the two are incredibly close to one another, as shown in Fig. \figref{fig:adj-ac-vs-cr} (below).

 <figure id="fig:adj-ac-vs-cr">
     {% include_relative fig-adj-ac-vs-cr-small.html %}